oicr-gsi/shesmu/README.md

 `.shesmu` scripts containing multiple olives from `/srv/shesmu`.
 If you don't know how to write them, have a look at [the tutorial](tutorial.md) and [the language guide](language.md).

+An unconfigured Shesmu server is pretty boring.
+Try the instructions for [running a demo server](demo/README.md) to bring up a server with a set of demonstration olives.

 ### Docker Setup
 You can build and run the container with: